 For more on commandbar customization see the Word MVP FAQs: Assigning custom button images to your toolbar and menu buttons and How to use VBA to set a custom graphic on a toolbar button.

-Prompted by activity in various Word support forum's, I've put together a method for restoring the "AutoCorrect" command on the spelling error context menu in Word 2013.
+Prompted by activity in various Word support forums, I've put together a method for restoring the "AutoCorrect" command on the spelling error context menu in Word 2013.
 While not perfect, if you have come to rely on this feature and if you can tolerate a slight occasional flicker of the mouse pointer then this method might ease your pain.
 You can download the template here and put it in Word's startup folder or load it manually.
 Word2013 AutoCorrect Restored

 That's it!
 I hope you have found this tips page useful and informative.
 You can download the template add-in I used in this Microsoft Word Help & Microsoft Word Tips page here: Customize Shortcut Menu.